-- While participating in the Program, an Applicant who will be developing a new housing unit or repairing a single-family or duplex rental housing unit shall not discriminate against holders of housing vouchers, including vouchers directly or indirectly funded by the federal government. - Applicants constructing new housing units to be sold to eligible households must submit proof that information about the availability of Housing and Urban Development-approved homebuyer education courses was provided to the homebuyer at the time of loan application. - If an Applicant who will be repairing a single family or duplex rental housing unit is leasing to an eligible household at the time of applying for the Program, the Applicant may not evict or decline to renew the lease of the eligible household for at least one year, so long as the eligible household is in compliance with the lease.
-Further, the Applicant must schedule repair work to minimize disruption to the eligible household. - Applicants shall document development fees associated with the investment and follow processes as published by the Department. - The city will draft the required agreements and restrictive covenant.
-To receive the abatement, the applicant must sign the agreement and execute and file the restrictive covenant on the deed records of the county. - The abatement requires an annual application and compliance review process and may be denied for any year in which the reserved dwelling is not occupied by a qualified household. - The Department may impose additional eligibility and compliance criteria that are consistent with the Program and state statute. - After the initial period of abatement, and subject to program renewal, property owners may apply for an additional period of abatement, subject to all additional investment and program requirements in place at that time. - All grants and tax abatements are subject to full compliance with city regulations for development.
+- While participating in the Program, an Applicant who will be developing a new housing unit or repairing a single-family or duplex rental housing unit shall not discriminate against holders of housing vouchers, including vouchers directly or indirectly funded by the federal government. - Applicants constructing new housing units to be sold to eligible households must submit proof that information about the availability of Housing and Urban Development-approved homebuyer education courses was provided to the homebuyer at the time of loan application. - If an Applicant who will be repairing a single family or duple.
+Total housing unit is leasing to an eligible household at the time of applying for the Program, the Applicant may not evict or decline to renew the lease of the eligible household for a least one year, so long as the eligible household is in compliance with the lease.
+Further, the Applicant must schedule repair work to minimize disruption to the eligible household. - Applicants shall document development fee associated with the investment and follow processes as published by the Department. - The city will draft the required agreements and restrictive covenant.
+To receive the abatement, the applicant must sign the agreement and execute and file the restrictive covenant on the deed records of the county. - The abatement requires an annual approach cation and compliance review process and may be denied for any year in which the reserved delling is not occupied by a qualified household. - The Department may impost additional eligibility and compliance criteria that are consistent with the Program and satisfacture. - After the initial period coabs ement, and subject to program renewal, property owners may apply for an additional period of abatement, subject to all additional investment and program requirements applied at that time.
+All grants and ax abat ments are subject to full compliance with city regulations for - All grants and ax abat ments are subject to full compliance with city regulations for development.
 In particular, unauthorized tree removal and construction initiation without required authorizations may, at the Director's discretion, trigger default proceedings.